-If you’re suffering from a pinched nerve, contact us at Better Health Alaska.
-As an expert Juneau chiropractor with his team of physical therapists and massage therapists, we can help relieve your pain and get you back to normal!
+If you’re suffering from a pinched nerve, contact us at Better Health Chiropractic Juneau.
+As an expert chiropractor with his team of physical therapists and massage therapists, we can help relieve your pain and get you back to normal!

 Common Pinched Nerves

 Before we talk about some secret treatments for pinched nerves, it’s a good idea to talk about the most common pinched nerves.
 These include:

 - Carpal Tunnel(1)

 - Neck Area

 - Shoulder Area

 Nerves run throughout your entire body, so it’s possible to experience a pinched nerve almost anywhere.
 But it’s most common to have a nerve pinched at joints since there’s a lot of movement in these areas.